avimanyu786/TrajectoryMergeAssist/paper/paper.md

 For CentOS type systems, the installation can be done via ``sudo yum install tkinter``.
 For Python3, the preferable command would be ``sudo yum install python34-tkinter`` or ``sudo yum install python36u-tkinter``.

-1. Make sure you keep the TMA.py file in a directory containing the following required input files and directories:
+1. The "TMA.py" file has to be present in a directory containing the following required input files and trajectories:

     a.
 The "-out.cms" file